Providence High School, Chicago

 A dues envelope was enclosed with the spring newsletter.
 If you’ve not yet paid, dues are $5 per year and should be mailed to the Providence Alumnae Association, 8001 W. Belmont Ave., River Grove, Illinois, 60171.
 Any amounts over the $5 are considered donations to the Sisters of Providence Retirement Fund and are tax deductible.
 Please include your name (including maiden name), class year, mailing information, phone number and email address.
 Payment of dues ensures that you will receive regular newsletters from the alumnae association, as well as information for the school and the last two class reunions.

-As was announced back in 2015, the Providence Alumnae Association will close its doors at the end of 2019.
-In 2018, the Class of 1968 will celebrate its Jubilee on May 19, 2018, and the Homecoming Luncheon will take place on Saturday, October 27.
+As was announced in 2015, the Providence Alumnae Association will close its doors at the end of 2019.
+In 2018, the Class of 1968 celebrated its Jubilee on May 19, 2018, and the Homecoming Luncheon took place on Saturday, October 27.
 However, because there are so few active members of the Class of 1969 (25, with only four having paid dues in the last few years), it is likely they will be honored at the 2019 Homecoming Luncheon.

 Connie Gualano is the alumnae/i relations manager for the Sisters of Providence.
 You may reach her at 812-535-2811 or by email at email@example.com.